 Key Challenges: Dispersed population, strong community ties

 Pro Tip: University alumni networks are helpful in cities like Champaign-Urbana and Bloomington-Normal.
-Agricultural databases can help locate individuals involved in farming.
+Agricultural databases can help locate people involved in farming.
 Local chambers of commerce can help locate business owners and professionals.

 Search Difficulty: ????
 (Less Challenging)